ananthsethuraman/tsne/README.md

 We will make the same move now.
 That is to say, we will restate the problem statement using phrases like "experiment", "outcome", "event" and "probability mass function".
-This way of restating allows us to use cross-entropy (or the Kullback-Leibner divergence) as a cost function (or as a loss function or as an objective function that needs to be optimized)

 First we need to descrbe what our experiments and what our outcomes are going to be.